SsTed2000/dinkeepropanel/README.md

-# STG's Pro Panel
+# Dinkee's Pro Panel
-STG's Pro Panel!
+Dinkee's Pro Panel!
 (ITS JUST A EDIT FROM INFINITE YIELD!!!!!!!!!!!!)